 History, Geology and Description

 In more verdant times, one of the Southwest's earliest inhabitants, Pinto Man, lived here, hunting and gathering along a slow moving river that ran through the now dry Pinto Basin.
-Later, the Serrano, Cahuilla and Chemehuevi traveled through this area in tune with harvests of pinyon nuts, mesquite beans, acorns and cactus fruit, leaving behind rock paintings and pottery ollas as reminders of their passing.
+Later, the Serrano, Cahuilla and Chemehuevi traveled through this area in tune with harvests of pinyon nuts, mesquite beans, acorns and cactus fruit, leaving behind rock paintings and pottery ollas (pots with short wide necks and wide bellies) as reminders of their passing.

 Exploration & Settlement